LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 ## Shorter JSON: Eloquent API Resources

-Quick reminder how it looks now.
+A quick reminder of how it looks now.

 Endpoint: `/api/search?city_id=1&adults=2&children=1`